willyowi/pizza-riba/README.md

 # Delani Studio
-#### This is Delani studio project for WILSON OWINO ODUOR
+#### This is Pizza-Ribaa project by WILSON OWINO ODUOR
 #### By {WILSON OWINO ODUPOR}

 ## Description
-Delani studio is a website for a group of developers who use this platform to share their work and show the world what they can do.You will find a list of projects with thier descriptions.
+This is a program for the pizza hub named pizza riba.The program allows the user to select the pizza they want and allows them to get the prices they need.Then it gives the opportunity to come up with address they wish to be delivered to.
 ## Setup instructions
   * Click the fork button on the top right corner of the file.
   * Click the clone or download button to clone my work on personal PC